-Common Causes of Pelvic Fractures During Collision Impacts
+Common Causes of Pelvic Injuries Like Fractures During Collision Impacts

 Your pelvis (also commonly known as your hip bone) is one of the most crucial bones in your body.
 Not only does it keep your legs attached to your spinal column, but it also provides the ability to sit, balance, and move your lower body.
 Unfortunately, it’s also a prime target for car and motorcycle accident injuries.